Suvi05/Sumit-Verma/README.md

 # Sumit-Verma
-Sumit Verma's Sit sharing some of his Work
+Sumit Verma sharing some of his Work

 # Sorting